AKuederle/AKuederle.github.io/posts/_posts/13-04-2015-Scientific-Python-NOW.md

 array = array.flatten() # overriding the old variable
 {% endhighlight %}

+A powerful feature of numpy arrays is the option to use advanced indexing.
+This means to easily select certain parts of an array.
+The most basic thing to do is selecting a line:

+{% highlight Python %}
+sub_array = array[2]
+{% endhighlight %}

+This will assign the third line of array to the new sub_array variable.
+Yeah, your red right!
+The third line and not, as you may expected, the second.
+This is a import thing to keep in mind: Counting in Python always start with 0.
+So the first element of anything countable has always the index 0 (array[0]); and the last element has the index -1.

+{% highlight Python %}
+sub_array = array[-2] # select the second last element of the array
+{% endhighlight %}

+Selecting multiple lines is as easy:

+{% highlight Python %}
+sub_array = array[2:5] # select the elements 3, 4, and 5
+sub_array = array[:-2] # select all elements up to the second last
+{% endhighlight %}

+Or some specific lines (note the second pair of parentheses):

+{% highlight Python %}
+sub_array = array[[2, 4, -2]] # select the second, the fourth, and the second last element of the array
+{% endhighlight %}

+Let's take it to the next dimension (two to begin with).
+Selecting a single element in a 2D matrix can be done by specifying the line and the row index separated by a comma.

+{% highlight Python %}
+element = array_2D[3, 4] # select the element in the 4th row of the 5th column
+{% endhighlight %}

+But this is not to selecting a single element.
+You can easily select multiple elements of your multi-dimensional array using the syntax learned from the first examples.

+{% highlight Python %}
+sub_array = array[2,3-9] # select the 4-9 element in the third line
+sub_array = array[2,:-1] # select all elements except the last in the third line sub_array = array[:4, :4] # select a 4x4 array in the top left corner of the array
+sub_array = array[:, 4] # select row number 5
+{% endhighlight %}

+These selection can be expanded to any dimension and can get far more complex than these examples.
+Here is a short summary of the syntax:

+- use a colon to select everything between the number for and after the colon *[3:5]*
+- if no index is specified before or after a colon, it means "from the beginning" or "till the end" of the array (just a colon without any indices translates to "selecting everything"). *[:3], [2:], or [:, 4]*
+- you can use negative index values to select elements starting from the end of the array. *[-3]*
+- use square parentheses ( [] ) with comma-separated indices to select specific elements. *[[2, 7]]*
+- use a comma (,) to separate multiple dimensions. *[2, 6]*

+Really try to understand how array slicing works.
+It can greatly boost your productivity when working with complex data.

 Another handy thing to know is, how to generate some generic numpy arrays:

 {% highlight Python %}